 Who can file a workers’ compensation claim?

 Every injured worker is eligible for workers’ comp.
 Filing for workers’ comp is a routine practice following any workplace injury.
-Whether you’re an office worker who tripped on the steps at work and broke your arm or a construction worker that fell off of a ladder, you can file for compensation provided you meet the following qualifications:
+Whether you’re an office worker who tripped on the steps at work and broke your arm or a construction worker who fell off of a ladder, you can file for compensation provided you meet the following qualifications:

 • You’re an employee